There are currently 25 seniors enrolled in CPP. SEEDS is currently recruiting for its first class of College Scholars.

-The College Preparatory Program takes place each Saturday at Orange High School in Orange and the residential summer program takes place at Hobart and William Smith Colleges (Geneva, NY) each summer.
+The College Preparatory Program takes place each Saturday at Drew University in Madison and the residential summer program takes place at Hobart and William Smith Colleges (Geneva, NY) each summer.

 No, there is no charge for participating in any SEEDS programs.
 We are a nonprofit organization funded entirely by private donations.